ostadabbas/Machine-learning-for-nanomaterial-based-optical-wavelength-estimation/README.md

 The user may change the file name ending: "_linear" if different kernel is employed.

-## k-nearest neighbors
+## kNN: k-nearest neighbors
+### knn.m ###
 ### Finding best k for by instance k-nn ###
-### knn.m ###
-This code has two parts.
+This code, which is a matlab code inside kNN folder, has two parts.
 Part 1, calculates the mean accuracy in estimating wavelengths of test set using k in the range k=[0:20] in order to find the best k that yileds the highest accuracy.
 This part of the code outputs the excel file 'kMeans.xlsx'.
 The largest value in this file should belong to the optimal k.
 This part only needs to be execued onece to find optimal k.